davidhenning/Kickipedia-2/README.md

 3. Run `php composer.phar install` to resolve all dependencies

-4. Configure a virtual host (see below)
+4. Configure a virtual host or place a .htaccess file inside your document root (for both see below)

 5. Open yourdomain.com/setup.php and follow the instructions